small group trips

 You Can Come to Italy:

-From in the countryside explore Tuscany from
+From a lovely restored villa in the countryside

-well-known wine producing zones to tiny,
+explore Tuscany from well-known wine producing

-out-of-the-way villages and the city of Florence.
+zones to tiny, out-of-the-way villages and the city

-From a lovely restored villa in the Tuscan countryside we’ll make day trips into Chianti Classico, up onto Pratomagno and into the Carmignano wine producing zone.
+of Florence.
+We’ll make day trips into Chianti Classico, into the Valdarno, over to the coast and into the Carmignano wine producing zone.
 Visit producers of Tuscany’s classic foods and wines and see works of art by masters of Italian art that are still on view in the same spots for which they were originally commissioned.
-Discover the city of Florence, participate in art history tours, take time to do your own thing, hang out with Lorenzo and have a sunset aperitivo with an Arno river view.
+Discover the city of Florence, participate in art history tours, take time to do your own thing, hang out with Lorenzo and have a sunset aperitivo.
 We’ll relax over amazing meals while getting a feel for the culture of the different zones of Tuscany with a mix of casual restaurants, cooking lessons in our villa and a couple of suppers prepared by a private chef while you enjoy a cocktail poolside.
 Expect an exclusive small group tour with producer visits, guided tastings, major works of art in out-of-the-way places, traditional foods and free time to explore on your own.

 Make a late summer visit to Puglia, the heel of